-The Passion2Profit (P2P) strategy aims to help farmers improve their farming systems so they become more profitable and so the deer industry as a whole is more competitive with alternative land uses.
+The Passion2Profit (P2P) strategy helped farmers improve their farming systems so they become more profitable and so the deer industry as a whole is more competitive with alternative land uses.

 A growing library of convenient DINZ Deer Fact sheets on ways to boost deer farm productivity and profit is being published as part of the P2P programme.
 To download your own copies, click on the below links.

 - Best practice mating management >>

 - Best practice management of pregnant hinds >>